ooshhub/r20customCompendium/README.md

   - scripts/helpers.js - all manner of Helper functions, from Roll20 stuff to HTML insertion & manipulation
   - systems/roll20_5e/customCompendium5e.js - the core data manipulation functions for moving data in & out.
 This is the code in most urgent need of a rewrite, and also some of the oldest code in the project.
 There's a bunch of stuff in here that needs to be split to another module of generic functions, and the 5e-specific parts can easily be condensed into a much more efficient module
   - systems/helpers5e.js - helper functions specific to the 5e sheet.
 This also needs an overhaul, mostly to be organised into a template-y kind of structure to make it easier to rewrite the functions for other character sheets
   - systems/sheetFluffer5e.js - a seperate injection inside the character sheet iframe.
 Anything that needs to run inside the character sheet iframe needs to be in here.
-Communication with the outside world is via the customEvents element.
+Communication with the outside world is via the customEvents DOM element.
   - utils/occCC.js - this awkwardly-named file contains the custom dialog Class and functions.
 It's a bit of a mess, again probably needs the generic, reusable code to be properly separated from the project-specific bits.
   - utils/FileSaver.js - external library for the Import/Export functions
   - style/cc.css - I beg you not to look in here.
 My CSS-fu is dreadful.
 Like "I just punched myself in the genitals" awful.

-## Finally...

-If you're interesting in contributing to the project (or even taking it over completely) let me know.
-As mentioned above, my CSS is even worse than my JS, so if you have some suggestions for a makeover, or even actual Stylus code to make it better, brilliant!
-There are some data attributes on the table entries for things like category-specific colouring, or whatever.

-A massive thank you to the Roll20 Community, particularly the coders/scripters.
-The amazing folk there keep me haunting the Forums even though I no longer have a dog in this fight!
-The Community is the #1 thing I miss about using Roll20 as preferred platform, if you're not already involved on the Forums, get in there!